pragmint/open-practices/capabilities/empowering-teams-to-choose-tools.md

 Take, for example, a team's choice to use a different language.
 Once this decision is made, the team will need to build a new CI/CD pipeline and ensure its environments are suitable to run their code in the new language.
 They'll also need to introduce other new tooling that scans for security vulnerabilities and a host of other tasks, which the organization's platform team likely already handles.
 After all, the role of the platform team is to keep the technology stack compliant and efficient.

-As you can see, one team's decision to use another tool has created a domino effect in terms of support, and has potentially added a layer of complexity in communication between teams.
+As you can see, one team's decision to use another tool has added a layer of complexity in terms of support.

-### Develop Standards for Adopting New Tools
+### Risk of Tool Overproliferation

 Allowing teams to choose their tools doesn't mean unrestricted freedom.